The Air & Space Power Conference combines in-depth studies,

 Panel Session 3: An Information-enabled Next-Generation Air Force

-A key objective for international Air Chiefs is to determine how best to define and develop the ‘airman and woman of the future’ to meet the burgeoning requirements of an information-dominated future operating environment.
-In opening this session, a senior international Air Force officer will offer a perspective on the key attributes of the future air and space warfighter.
-Speakers from the British Army, industry, and a member of the Royal Air Force Video Gaming and e-Sports will provide their own perspectives on ensuring how the very best and most diverse workforce can be secured to deliver the essential Information Advantage capabilities that will be required of air and space forces in the future.
+A key imperative for all international air chiefs is to determine how best to define and develop the ‘airman and woman of the future’ to meet the burgeoning requirements of an information-dominated future operating environment.
+In opening this session, a representative from a partner air force will offer a national perspective on the key attributes of the future air and space warfighter.
+Captain Steven Henry, (British Army BAME co-chair) will provide a perspective on how the very best and most diverse workforce can be secured to deliver the essential Information Advantage capabilities that will be required of air and space forces in the future.
 Finally, a speaker from technology innovator Improbable and a member of the RAF’s Video Gaming and E-sports Association will examine how developments synthetic technology and gaming can be adopted to supercharge military organisations’ information advantage.

 Panel Session 4: Putting Information Advantage at the Heart of the Next Generation Air Force

 The Assistant Chief of the Air Staff (Strategy), Air Vice-Marshal Ian Gale, will describe how the Royal Air Force’s latest initiative, ‘Astra’, is giving substance to the Service’s strategy of making information the lifeblood of the Next Generation Air Force.
-The MOD’s Chief Scientific Adviser, Dame Angela McLean, will speak about Defence’s approach to research in this important field, before representatives from Lockheed Martin and Northrop Grumman demonstrate how industry is integrating innovative processes and technologies in the air and space domains to keep UK and allied air and space forces ahead of their adversaries.
+The MOD’s Chief Scientific Adviser, Dame Angela McLean, will speak about Defence’s evolving approach to research in this important field, before representatives from Lockheed Martin and Northrop Grumman demonstrate how industry is integrating innovative processes and technologies in the air and space domains to keep UK and allied air and space forces ahead of their adversaries.